Bondifrench/mithril-employee-directory/README.md

 ## Iteration 2: Data Flow

-In this second version, we define an array of employees in the HomePage component, and we make the data flow down the component hierarchy to EmployeeList and EmployeeListItem.
+In this second version, we define an array of `employees`, and we make the data flow down the component hierarchy to EmployeeList and EmployeeListItem.
 In this version, the list of employees is hardcoded: we’ll work with dynamic data in iteration 4.

 [View source](https://github.com/Bondifrench/mithril-employee-directory/blob/master/iteration2/js/app.js) | [Run it](http://bondifrench.github.io/mithril-employee-directory/iteration2/)